marcussmith0/Store-App/README.md

 ### Add New Products

-When you select this command, you will be given several prompt to complete.
+When you select this command, you will be prompted to give several inputs.
 At the end of it you will have added a new product.

 ![screenshot 25](https://cloud.githubusercontent.com/assets/22058682/26481069/16540e22-41a4-11e7-8240-a431764b331b.png)